Ritik251297/Ping-Pong/README.md

 # Ping-Pong
 # Features

-*Bullet list
-*Bullet list Game Development using HTML5, Canvas and JavaScript *Bullet list Ping Pong game in which the ball breaks the brick as it encounters a brick in its path *Bullet list The ball bounces back as it strikes the paddle which can be controlled by both mouse and keyboard *Bullet list Score increases by one as the brick breaks *Bullet list If the paddle fails to stop the ball life decreases by one *Bullet list Check if you won or lost the game
+#### Game Development using HTML5, Canvas and JavaScript
+#### Ping Pong game in which the ball breaks the brick as it encounters a brick in its path
+#### The ball bounces back as it strikes the paddle which can be controlled by both mouse and keyboard
+#### Score increases by one as the brick breaks
+#### If the paddle fails to stop the ball life decreases by one
+#### Check if you won or lost the game

 # Setup